Manhattan Truck Attack Kills 8; Note Reportedly Claims It Was Done for ISIS

 The Latest

-• A note found in the vehicle reportedly says the attack was carried out in the name of ISIS.
+• A note (or notes) found near the vehicle says the attack was carried out in the name of ISIS, according to several outlets.

+• Suspect Sayfullo Habibullaevic Saipov, who was shot by a police officer, underwent surgery and is expected to survive.

 • Five of the people killed have been identified as Argentine tourists celebrating their 30-year high school reunion.